camunda/camunda-docs-manual/content/reference/cmmn11/markers/repetition-rule.md

 6. A user changes the value of the variable `score` to `55`.
 7. A user manually starts and completes task *A''* and the instance reaches the state `COMPLETED`.
 Since the variable `score` has been set to `55` the repetition rule evaluates to `false` and a new instance is not created.
 {{< img src="../img/repetition-on-completion/state-4.png" >}}
+8. From now on, no more repetitions of *A* can occur.

 The transition in which the repetition rule is evaluated can be changed by a Camunda extension attribute named `camunda:repeatOnStandardEvent`.
 For a task it looks as follows: